 16. Listerine Pocketpaks

-There’s nothing like feeling of being fresh and clean.
-Likewise, there’s nothing like feeling of being gross and desperately needing a shower.
+There’s nothing like the feeling of being fresh and clean.
+Likewise, there’s nothing like the feeling of being gross and desperately needing a shower.

 A pocketpak won’t exactly bathe you, but it will help take away some of that unpleasant feeling.